Akuli/odotdot/docs/builtins.md

 more of them.
 The resulting [Function object](#function) is then set to `block`'s [definition scope] with the name from the string.

+Argument names ending with `:` are option names, so `thing:` defines an option named `thing`.
+The function may be defined when calling the function like `the_function thing:"hello";`, or if it's left out, `thing` will be `null` in the block.

 When called, the function creates a new subscope of `block`'s [definition scope], and inserts the values of the arguments there as local variables.
 A `return` variable is also added with an initial value of `null`;